Blendify/blender-manual/trunk/blender_docs/manual/animation/keyframes/keying_sets.rst

 .. figure:: /images/editors_graph-editor_channels_region.png

-   The Graph Editors channels region with named groups.
+   The Graph Editor's channels region with named groups.

 Active Keying Set Paths
    A collection of paths in a :ref:`List View <ui-list-view>` each with a *Data Path* to a property